biopharmaai/LLMs-Pharmaceutical/Manuscripts/README.md

 <br>

 Kawchak K. LMM Chemical Research with Document Retrieval.
 ChemRxiv.
 2024; doi:10.26434/chemrxiv-2024-p91gm This content is a preprint and has not been peer-reviewed.
-Creative Commons Attribution 4.0 International.

 [![DOI](https://zenodo.org/badge/DOI/10.26434/chemrxiv-2024-p91gm.svg)](https://doi.org/10.26434/chemrxiv-2024-p91gm)